Faculty Spotlight- Janice M. Hayden

 Written by: Catarina Prisbrey and Erin Moulding

-Janice Hayden, full-time faculty of the College of Science, Engineering and Technology, is the subject of this month’s Faculty Spotlight as she exemplifies the expertise and caring that Dixie State University provides to students.
+Janice Hayden, full-time faculty of the College of Science, Engineering and Technology, and exemplifies the expertise and caring that Dixie State University provides to students.
 Janice has extensive experience as both a professional field geologist and a university professor, and brings innovation to DSU through practical hands on learning in the classroom and applied teaching methods to students in the field.

 Hayden attended Brigham Young University where she earned both her Bachelor and Master of Science degrees in Geology.
 She became a petroleum exploration geologist fresh out of school, but eventually found her way to teaching.
 For several years she worked as a high school teacher, an adjunct professor at DSU, an instructor for DSU’s educational travel program, Road Scholar, and was also a mapping geologist for the Utah Geological Survey.
 While working at the Utah Geological Survey, she created and published geologic maps and their supporting material for St. George and other areas in southern Utah.
 These maps include soil types, geological formations, geologic hazards, water and mineral resources, faults and more.
 These maps have many practical applications including being used by various municipalities to develop building codes for residential, commercial and industrial